Designations Congruent with Things: Chapter 5

 “I think you may have suffered brain damage,” Hermann says.

 Newt is now slightly more than slightly wounded by this turn of events.
-And also by the choice of pronoun, because Newt has been, this whole time actually, extremely courteously including Hermann within the screw-off-outside-this-line Venn diagram he is trying to trace around himself so that his brain and Hermann’s brain are not appropriated for medical science or for military research.
+And also by the choice of pronoun, because Newt has been, this whole time actually, extremely courteously including Hermann within the screw-off-outside-this-line Venn diagram he’s trying to trace around himself so that his brain and Hermann’s brain aren’t appropriated for medical science or for military research.

 “I think you’re suffering from brain damage,” he snaps back.
 “Nice eye.”

-“And you have the gall to insinuate that you're somehow hypothetically immune from this conjectural-kaiju-anteverse-induced brain damage?”
+“And you have the gall to insinuate you're somehow hypothetically immune from this conjectural-kaiju-anteverse-induced brain damage?”
 Newt says skeptically.
 “As if you could even identify brain damage.
-Who is the biologist here?
+Who’s the biologist here?
 Because I’m pretty sure it’s not you.”

 Newt looks at the ceiling.